Bank of America Corporation [BAC] Price Aside, BAC Fundamentals Booming Beyond Compare

-The share price of Bank of America Corporation [NYSE: BAC] inclined by $20.51, presently trading at $21.81.
-The company’s shares saw 8.21% gains compared to the lowest price in the period of the last 52 weeks, set at $20.15 recorded on 03/12/20.
-The last few days have been benevolent to the share price as BAC fall by -14.22% during the last week, even though the stock is still down by -7.95% compared to -3.65 of all time high it touched on 03/11/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -41.01%, while additionally dropping -29.98% during the last 12 months.
-Bank of America Corporation is said to have a 12-month price target set at $36.67.
-That means that the stock has a strong potential to acquire 14.86% increase from the current trading price.
+The share price of Bank of America Corporation [NYSE: BAC] inclined by $24.16, presently trading at $20.44.
+The company’s shares saw 1.44% gains compared to the lowest price in the period of the last 52 weeks, set at $20.15 recorded on 03/16/20.
+The last few days have been tough to the share price as BAC fall by -6.79% during the last week, even though the stock is still down by -15.71% compared to -1.49 of all time high it touched on 03/13/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -41.45%, while additionally dropping -30.24% during the last 12 months.
+Bank of America Corporation is said to have a 12-month price target set at $35.92.
+That means that the stock has a strong potential to acquire 15.48% increase from the current trading price.

 Bank of America Corporation [NYSE:BAC]: Analyst Rating and Earnings